Fatma9251/Super-Store-Sales-Data-Analysis-Using-Tableau/README.md

-# Super-Store-Sales-Data-Analysis-Using-Tableau
-Performed interactive sales analysis on the Superstore dataset using Tableau.
-Visualized key metrics like total sales, profit, and quantity sold.
-Uncovered regional and sub-category trends, profit margins, and return patterns.
-Dashboard includes filters for deep exploration.
+# Superstore Sales Analysis using Tableau

+This project provides a detailed sales data analysis for the Superstore dataset using Tableau.
+The goal was to uncover performance trends, highlight return patterns, and provide actionable insights to improve sales strategies.

+---

+## 🛠️ Tools Used

+- **Tableau Desktop**
+- **Superstore Sales Dataset (CSV)**